 where now $\boldsymbol{x_{3}}$ is the unknown.
 Just as before this amounts to solving $A_{4}\boldsymbol{x_{3}}=-A_{3}\boldsymbol{x_{2}}$ where the right-hand side is a known vector.
 Continuing this way we can build $2\le M\le q^{n(1-2{\rm Ent}_{q}(\frac{d_{Z}}{n}))}$ logical states.

-The results of this section prove the following main theorem of part 1 of this work: \begin{thm} Take a classical code $C$ of length $n$ on a $q$-ary alphabet with a minimum distance of $d_X$.
-If $|C|\ge 2V_{q}(d_Z-1)$, then Alg.~\ref{alg:quBit} and multiple calls to Alg.~\ref{alg:quDit} explicitly derives the $M$ quantum logical states in \eqref{formM-qudit} with bit- and phase-flip distances of $d_X$ and $d_Z$ respectively.
-The overall distance is $\min(d_X,d_Z)$. \end{thm} When $A$ matrix is wide (under-constrained) Alg.~\ref{alg:quBit} always constructs two logical codewords (a logical qubit).
+The results of this section prove the following main theorem of part 1 of this work: \begin{thm} Take a random classical code $C$ of length $n$ on a $q$-ary alphabet with a minimum distance of $d_X$.
+Then almost surely with probability equal to 1 as $n$ goes to infinity, we have $|C|\ge 2V_{q}(d_Z-1)$.
+Moreover, using Alg.~\ref{alg:quBit} and multiple calls to Alg.~\ref{alg:quDit} explicitly, we will with probability 1 as $n$ goes to infinity derive the $M$ quantum logical states in \eqref{formM-qudit} with bit- and phase-flip distances of $d_X$ and $d_Z$ respectively.
+The overall distance is $\min(d_X,d_Z)$. \end{thm} When the $A$ matrix is wide (under-constrained) Alg.~\ref{alg:quBit} always constructs two logical codewords (a logical qubit).
 The third and subsequent logical codewords are found recursively by calling Alg.~\ref{alg:quDit} multiple times.
 Alg.~\ref{alg:quDit} succeeds with high probability and almost surely over random codes.
 In the rare case that the set of linear constraints have rows that are all non-zero and are of the same sign, the recursion becomes infeasible and algorithm halts.
 As shown in~\cite{dines1926positive} this is the only way that the algorithm can fail.